Contents Previous Next

 Types

 In Lean, types are first-class citizens, meaning they can be manipulated and passed around just like any other value.
-This is similar to languages like Haskell or Scala, but with even more expressive as we shall see later.
+This is similar to functional programming languages like Haskell or Scala, but with even more expressiveness as we shall see later.

-In Lean, we declare types using the following syntax:
+In Lean, we declare variables with type annotations using the following syntax:

 def x : Nat := 0